civicrm/civicrm-dev-docs/docs/framework/resources.md

 !!! note "Resources and Regions"
     The HTML output for any CiviCRM page is divided into regions, such as the `html-header` or `page-footer`.
 When you add a resource, it must be added to some region.
 See also: [Region Reference](https://wiki.civicrm.org/confluence/display/CRMDOC/Region+Reference)

     Most regions have a fairly consistent operation.
-However, the HTML `<HEAD>` may have special constraints or interactions with the CMS environment.
+However, the HTML `<head>` may have special constraints or interactions with the CMS environment.
 This is discussed in greater depth in [HTML Header Region](https://wiki.civicrm.org/confluence/display/CRMDOC/HTML+Header+Region).

 !!! note "Resources and Extensions"
     The following examples assume that you wish to use resources provided by the extension `com.example.foo`.
 To use resources from your own extension, substitute appropriately.
 To use files provided by CiviCRM core, use the placeholder `civicrm`.